ArnaudDarre/portfolio/_projects/life-sketching.md

   file_name='3'
 %}

+{% include components/project-content.html
+  lead='Presentation'
+  content='
-> I find that sketching helps me focus.
+    <p>Sketching helps me focus.
 It takes my mind of things and is a great way to free your mind when you are stuck in a projects.
-I started this habbit in Design School and will keep on doing it.
+I started this habbit in Design School and will keep on doing it.</p>
+  '
+%}

 {% include components/project-cover.html
   size='large'